-Directors and Executive Officers Age Position/Title Yifan Li 36 Co-Founder, Director and Chief Executive Officer Kai Sun 37 Co-Founder, Director and Chief Scientist Shaoqing Xiang 38 Co-Founder, Director and Chief Technology Officer Louis T. Hsieh 58 Director and Global Chief Financial Officer Cailian Yang 32 Director and Vice President of Operations Bonnie Zhang 49 Independent director Jie Chen 42 Independent director
+Directors and Executive Officers Age Position/Title Yifan Li 38 Co-Founder, Director and Chief Executive Officer Kai Sun 38 Co-Founder, Director and Chief Scientist Shaoqing Xiang 39 Co-Founder, Director and Chief Technology Officer Louis T. Hsieh 59 Director and Global Chief Financial Officer Cailian Yang 33 Director and Vice President of Operations Bonnie Zhang 50 Independent director Jie Chen 43 Independent director

 Dr. Yifan Li is our co-founder and has served as our chief executive officer and director since our inception.
 Prior to co-founding Hesai, Dr. Li served as a principal engineer at Western Digital in Silicon Valley from 2013 to 2014.
-Dr. Li received his bachelor's degree in mechanical engineering from Tsinghua University in 2009, a master's degree in mechanical engineering from University of Illinois at Urbana-Champaign in 2009, and a PhD degree in mechanical engineering from University of Illinois at Urbana-Champaign in 2013, with his research focused on robotics.
+Dr. Li received his bachelor's degree in mechanical engineering from Tsinghua University in 2009, a master's degree in mechanical engineering from University of Illinois at Urbana-Champaign in 2009, and a PhD degree in mechanical engineering from University of Illinois at Urbana-Champaign in 2009, and a PhD degree in mechanical engineering from University of Illinois at Urbana-Champaign in 2013.
+With his research focused on robotics.
 Dr. Li's numerous accolades include being named as Fortune Magazine's "40 Under 40 in China," MIT Technology Review's "2020 Innovators Under 35 of China," and a Young Global Leader of the World Economic Forum for the Class of 2021.

 Dr. Kai Sun is our co-founder and has served as our chief scientist and director since our inception.
-Dr. Sun received his bachelor's degree in thermal energy and power engineering from Shanghai Jiao Tong University in 2007, a master's degree in mechanical engineering from Stanford University in 2009, and a PhD degree in mechanical engineering and also a PhD minor degree in electrical engineering from Stanford University in 2013.
 Prior to co-founding Hesai, Dr. Sun worked as a research associate at Stanford University in 2014.
 Dr. Sun's primary research at Stanford University focused on building ultra-fast and high-sensitivity molecular detection systems with lasers and novel detection technologies.
 These detection systems operate in extreme conditions for the research of reaction kinetics.
 Several of Dr. Sun's papers were selected to IOP Select (Institute of Physics in the UK), Spotlight of OSA (Optical Society of America), and "100 Years of Combustion Kinetics at Argonne."
 Dr. Sun also won the Outstanding Paper Award of the journal Measurement Science and Technology in 2013.
+Dr. Sun received his bachelor's degree in thermal energy and power engineering from Shanghai Jiao Tong University in 2007, a master's degree in mechanical engineering from Stanford University in 2010, and a PhD degree in mechanical engineering and also a PhD minor degree in electrical engineering from Stanford University in 2014.